Call for Tutorials

-The International Conference on Acoustics, Speech, & Signal Processing (ICASSP), is the IEEE Signal Processing Society’s flagship conference on signal processing and its applications.
-The 47th edition of ICASSP will be held in Singapore.
-The programme will include keynotes by pre-eminent international speakers, cutting-edge tutorial topics, and forward-looking special sessions.
+The International Conference on Acoustics, Speech & Signal Processing (ICASSP), is the IEEE Signal Processing Society’s flagship conference on signal processing and its applications.
+The 48th edition of ICASSP will be held in the Greek island of Rhodes.
+The programme will include keynotes by pre-eminent international speakers, cutting-edge tutorial topics, forward-looking special sessions, and several novel satellite events.
 ICASSP also provides a great networking opportunity with a wide range of like-minded professionals from academia.
+Our goal for ICASSP2023 is to organize it as an in-person conference; so, for each accepted tutorial, its proposer(s) will have to present it in-person in Rhodes.

 - Applied Signal Processing Systems